 Statistically, patients using any brand of breast implants should feel rather lucky if they reach their 10-year breast augmentation anniversary without encountering the need to undergo one or more additional corrective or revisionary surgeries.

 Reasons for re-operation, within 3-years of getting breast implants:

 Studies, such as those included in FDA-approved Directions for Use for breast implants, help us better understand why breast implants would need to be replaced.

-In one such study, for 22 percent of women, their reason for reoperation was cosmetic in nature.
-For 78 percent of women, reoperation was done to resolve a dangerous, unsightly, or painful condition.
+In one such study, 22 percent of participants had a second breast surgery for cosmetic reasons, and 78 percent had a second breast surgery to resolve a dangerous, unsightly, or painful condition.

 - 78% of patients who underwent reoperation had suffered a problem with their breast implants.
 From most to least common, these problems included: Capsular contracture, ptosis, hematoma or seroma, scarring or hypertrophic scarring, infections, asymmetry, rippling and wrinkling, delayed wound healing, formation of a mass, lump, or cyst, nipple-related complications, breast cancer, implants sitting too high, and pain.

 - 22% of patients who underwent reoperation had requested a change in the size or style of their breast implants.

 And that was at the 3-year mark, nevermind the 10-year.

 As these are merely the complications that required an additional surgery (reoperation), there may have been lesser complications that will later require revision surgery.

 2. For every 100 U.S. women who received breast implants in 2021, 60 other women had their implants replaced or removed permanently.